wvbe/docxml/README.md

 # Features

 To great or small extend, the following features work in the current version of `docxml`.
 Some items are not ticked off yet -- they are not available, but hopefully soon.

 [👉 See code examples of some or the more intricate features](https://github.com/wvbe/docxml/wiki/Examples)

 **API features:**

+- [x] 100% typed
 - [x] Asynchronous components
 - [x] Component composition